soundvibe/m3/docs/content/quickstart/_index.md

 The single-node cluster Docker image uses this [sample configuration file](https://github.com/m3db/m3/blob/master/src/dbnode/config/m3dbnode-local-etcd.yml) by default.

-The file groups configuration into `coordinator` or `db` sections that represent the `M3Coordinator` and `M3DB` instances part of single-node cluster.
+The file groups configuration into `coordinator` or `db` sections that represent the `M3Coordinator` and `M3DB` instances of single-node cluster.

 {{% notice tip %}}
 You can find more information on configuring M3DB in the [operational guides section](/operational_guide/).